 Being prescribed CPAP therapy for sleep apnea can be unsettling for newly diagnosed people.
 Sleeping every night with a mask plugged into a machine can make you feel tethered and uncomfortable.
 However, skipping the therapy is not advisable as it will cause the sleep apnea to worsen.

 So is there a way out to continue the therapy without having to give up on comfort?
 There definitely is.
 You can always opt for additional products that make the whole process a lot more gentle.
 The greatest problem that CPAP users complain about is the rashes and bruises on their nose and mouth.
 It is unavoidable when being fitted into a mask for over up to eight hours.
 The elastic bands and the airtight seal of the mask are also not the most comfortable, but it does prevent respiratory pauses.

-What are CPAP nasal pillow masks for?
+Who are CPAP pillow masks for?

-Selecting a pillow CP mask could pave your way to a better night’s sleep without compromising on CPAP therapy.
+Selecting a CPAP pillow mask could pave your way to a better night’s sleep without compromising on CPAP therapy.
 There exist a wide range of pillow masks that are compatible with any CPAP device and are a lot more comfortable, along with being easier to use.

 The silicone nasal pillows masks come with two prongs designed in a way that they easily fit within the nasal cavity.
 They mimic the anatomical shape of the passage in order to minimize discomfort.

 There is also no need for wearing a bulky, full face mask during sleeping.
 But the best advantage of the nasal pillow masks is that you change your sleeping positions without the wear of dislodging the mask from your face.

 Who should wear a CPAP nasal pillow mask?